Achu-24/E-COM-FOLLOW-ALONG/README.md

 Pushed all changes to the GitHub repository and submitted the assignment link.

+## Milestone 13:

+Created a backend endpoint in Express to update a product by its ID in MongoDB.
+Used MongoDB’s findByIdAndUpdate() method to modify the product details.
+Added an Edit button to each product card in the frontend UI.
+When the button is clicked, the existing product details are auto-filled into a form.
+Allowed users to modify and save the updated details.
+Sent a PUT request to update the product in the database.
+Ensured the updated product details appear in the UI after a successful update.
+Committed all changes to GitHub and updated the README with Milestone 13 progress.

 ## Milestone 14:
 Created a backend endpoint in Express to delete a product by its ID from MongoDB.
 Used MongoDB’s findByIdAndDelete() method to remove the product.